dlubawy/basic_serial_term/README.md

 Comm2 was just a copy paste job to familiarize myself with how serial communication should be properly done.

 Comm3 took what I learned from comm2 and other sources to setup baudrate properly.
-It successfully reads data from serial now.
+It successfully reads and writes data to/from serial now.

+TODO: comm3 read/write needs to be better optimized.